Having a deaf child in the family

 “My brother talks and lip-reads so I have to talk clearly but I also use my face to show what mood I’m in so he understands.
 We all play together on activities and I make sure he understands.”

-Tricky occasions where it may be difficult for a deaf child to follow conversations can include meal times or when a parent is driving or doing chores, as people talk rather than sign while using their hands.
-This can result in stilted conversations, with people stopping to interpret.
+Tricky occasions where it may be difficult for a deaf child to follow conversations might include mealtimes or when a parent is driving or doing chores, as family members are unable to sign if they’re using their hands.
+This can result in interrupted conversations, with people stopping to interpret.

 - Be patient and understanding with siblings – it takes time adjusting to the changes.

-- Encourage them to find out more about deafness and what it’ll mean in the family.
+- Encourage and help all your children to find out more about deafness and what it’ll mean to the family.

-- Take time to explain and share information of both worlds – deaf and hearing culture with both deaf and hearing siblings.
+- Take time to explain and share aspects of both deaf and hearing culture with both deaf and hearing siblings.

 - Take your children to events where there are other deaf children and siblings – it can reduce the isolation they may feel.

-- See the person and not the deafness first, and do all the normal things – deafness doesn’t stop you playing and having fun together.
+- Remind your children that their deaf brother or sister can still do all the normal things children do – deafness doesn’t stop them playing and having fun together.